 The first step here involves knowing what you want.

 What do you prioritize for your life?
 Have you thought about that before?
 I mean really thought about it.
 Not just pulled up some popular ideas of what the rest of the world thinks your priorities should be.
-I’m talking sit down with yourself and figured out what you want out of life.
+I don’t want you to google health goals or copy cat the same goals that tik tokker said got her to lose a hundred pounds.
+I’m talking sit down with yourself and figure out what you want out of life.
 What you want for your family.
-You can get my free assessment here.

-The second step is all about knowing thyself.
+The second step is all about knowing yourself.

 You gotta know how you tick, what sparks you, and what kills your moods.
 You must understand how your brain works and get your systems and surroundings set up to support you.
 For this, I recommend the book “Order From Chaos” by Jaclyn Paul.
 It’s a book written for people with ADHD (hello, ADHDer here), but honestly, she’s got such great information in there about truly creating spaces that work with your personality that I think everyone should read it.